xarxziux/pybelfast.github.io/content/about.md

 ## When do you meet?
 We try and meet bi-monthly however this varies.
-We keep a [meetup](http://www.meetup.com/pybelfast/) page for defentive information.
+We keep a [meetup](http://www.meetup.com/pybelfast/) page for definitive information.

 ## Can anyone talk?
 Yes we encourage people to talk.
 Drop by the slack channel and let us know, we